 Report: Apple building AdWords-like ad product for the App Store

-Auction could be potentially effective for developers, lucrative for Apple.
+AdWords for the App Store could be potentially very useful for developers and lucrative for Apple.

 Taking a page from Google, Apple is reportedly building a paid-search-style ad product for its App Store.
 According to Bloomberg, Apple “has constructed a secret team to explore changes to the App Store, including a new strategy for charging developers to have their apps more prominently displayed.”